 (D) For a serious health condition that makes the employee unable to work at all or

-is unable to perform any one of the essential functions of his/her position.
+is unable to perform any one of the essential functions of their position.

 “Serious health condition” is defined in (C) above.

 (E) For the care of a child, spouse, including legal same-sex spouse as